-Wishbox is a new platform that can be used as a single inbox and communication tool for guests if you don’t have a website.
+Wishbox is a new smart technology that can be used as a single inbox and communication tool for guests if you don’t have a website.
 Even better, it can also be used as a guidebook with upsells for other local businesses (who give you a kickback for referrals!) and branded merch featuring your property name and logo.

 I have been toying around with upsells at my property and love that Wishbox lets me offer them easily.

 Canva is a DIY design option that you can turn into a beautifully created PDF.
 With a digital guidebook, you can:

 - Feature local businesses

 - Answer all of your guests’ most pressing questions

 - Upsell your guests and transact through the platform

 Editors note: Hostfully (they offer a free version) and TouchStay, an industry favorite.